-Appointed members of each board, commission, authority, or council having statewide jurisdiction, excluding members of solely advisory bodies, but including judicial nominating commission members and Directors of the Florida Black Business Investment Board, Enterprise Florida, and Workforce Florida.
+2) Appointed members of each board, commission, authority, or council having statewide jurisdiction, excluding members of solely advisory bodies, but including judicial nominating commission members and Directors of the Florida Black Business Investment Board, Enterprise Florida, and Workforce Florida.

-3) Members of the Board of Regents, the Chancellor and Vice Chancellors of the state university system, and Presidents of state universities.
+3) The Commissioner of Education, members of the State Board of Education, the Board of Governors, and the local Boards of Trustees and Presidents of state universities.